afindlay/mozillians/docs/ldap-developer-notes.rst

 descriptive attributes of the managed group.

 Is is possible for a group to be its own management group.
 In that case, any member can add and delete members but non-members cannot add themselves.
+Groups that manage other groups are obvious candidates for being self-managed.

 Note that the *owner* of a group also has complete control over it.
+The main difference between a group *owner* and a group *manager* is that the existence of the *manager* attribute prevents users from self-subscribing.

 .. _charset-hazards: